Osilvfe/plasma6-window-title-applet-without-icon/README.md

-# Window Title Applet
+# Window Title Applet without icon
-A Plasma 6 applet that builds on the work of [Psifidotos](https://github.com/psifidotos).
+A Plasma 6 applet that builds on the work of [dhruv8sh](https://github.com/dhruv8sh).

 ## Substitutions
 - <b>%a</b> : Application Name